 The Definition of Pro Bono in Law

-Pro bono publico is a Latin phrase that's typically shortened to "pro bono."
-It means “for the good of the people.”
-In the legal profession, the term refers to legal services performed free of charge or at reduced fees for the public good.
+"Pro bono publico" is a Latin phrase that's typically shortened to "pro bono" when it's used in the legal profession.
+It means “for the good of the people," and it refers to legal services performed free of charge or at reduced fees for the public good.

 She might devote time and effort to improving or amending the law or the legal system, such as through lobbying.
-He can contribute financial resources to organizations that provide free or reduced-fee legal services to clients of limited means.
+She can contribute financial resources to organizations that provide free or reduced-fee legal services to clients of limited means.

-What Are the Pro Bono Requirements for Lawyers?
+Pro Bono Requirements for Lawyers

-Every lawyer has a professional responsibility to provide legal services to those unable to pay.
-Under ABA Model Rule 6.1, a lawyer should aspire to render at least 50 hours of pro bono legal services per year.
-The ABA offers dues waivers to certain senior and inactive members of the bar who volunteer 500 or more hours of their time.
+Every lawyer has a professional responsibility to provide legal services to those who are unable to pay.
+Under American Bar Association (ABA) Model Rule 6.1, a lawyer should aspire to render at least 50 hours of pro bono legal services per year.
+The ABA offers dues waivers to certain senior and inactive members of the bar who volunteer at least 500 hours of their time.

 Pro Bono Opportunities

 All state and local bar associations have pro bono committees where attorneys can volunteer their time.
-You might also provide help through legal aid services structured to offer free representation or representation on sliding fee scales for those who cannot afford help otherwise.
+You might also provide help through legal aid services structured to offer representation for free or on sliding fee scales for those who couldn't afford help otherwise.

-Depending on your area of expertise, you might want to reach out to the American Bar Association's Volunteer Legal Project, which offers help across more diverse specialties such as bankruptcy, estate planning, guardianship, custody, and adoptions.
+Depending on your area of expertise, you might want to reach out to the American Bar Association's Volunteer Legal Project.
+It offers help across more diverse specialties such as bankruptcy, estate planning, guardianship, custody, and adoptions.